Warnings

 What may interact with TRIMO-SAN?

--spermicides such nonoxynol-9 or octoxynol
+-Spermicides, such as nonoxynol-9 or octoxynol

-What should I tell my health care provider before I take TRIMO-SAN?
+What should I tell my health care provider before I take TRIMO-SAN

 They need to know if you have any of these conditions:

--pregnant or trying to get pregnant
+-Pregnant or trying to get pregnant

 What should I watch for while using TRIMO-SAN?

-Tell your doctor or health care professional if your symptoms do not start to get better within a few days.
+Tell your care team if your symptoms do not start to get better within a few days.

 Where should I keep my medicine?

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.